mpaldridge/mpaldridge.github.io/_posts/2023-08-03-conversation.md

 permalink: /blog/conversation.html
 ---

 As I was walking home from work this evening, some guy was trying to engage random pedestrians in conversations.
 They were all ignoring him and walking straight past.
-But as I prepare to the same, I think I hear him say: "Excuse me!
+But as I prepare to do the same, I think I hear him say: "Excuse me!
 Excuse me!
 What does Roger Penrose study?"

 I'm taken aback.
 I stop and take my earphones out.
 "I'm sorry, what was that?"